Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-analytics.md

 ## Prerequisites

 * Google Analytics Property ID
-* One of the following:
+* For OAuth authentication:
   > * A Google Analytics account with access to the GA4 property you want to sync
+* For Service Account Key authentication:
-  > * Google Service Account JSON Key
+  > * Google Service Account JSON Key with access to the Google Sheets you want to replicate
+  > * Google Cloud Console access
+  > * A Google Cloud Platform (GCP) project
+  > * Enable the Google Sheets API in your GCP project

 ## Setup guide